 Recently, Congress and President Obama reached a decision for reauthorizing the federal extension of UI benefits, at least for two more months.
 That last minute agreement spares an estimated 1.1 million unemployed Californians from losing extension benefits after the New Year.
 The new deadlines for starting any new tier of federal extension benefits are now pushed back to the end of February and the beginning of March.
-Because such deadlines have a tremendous impact on UI claimants, the EDD will be closely monitoring any developments in Washington updating our customers on the EDD website and on our EDD Twitter and Facebook pages.
+Because such deadlines have a tremendous impact on UI claimants, the EDD will be closely monitoring any developments in Washington and we will be updating our customers on the EDD Web site and on our EDD Twitter and Facebook pages.

-Here are some data highlights from November 2011.
+Here are some data highlights from December 2011.